User Generated Content

 • Collaborate with creators to give your brand a long-term UGC boost

-What Are the Best Ways to Repurpose UGC?
-Try These Ideas!
+What Are the Best Ways to Repurpose UGC and Influencer Content?

 To wrap things up, let’s brainstorm some UGC campaign ideas you can roll out yourself.